kubernetes/enhancements/keps/sig-network/4762-allow-arbitrary-fqdn-as-pod-hostname/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-Using this feature requires adding a new field to the pod object, which will inevitably increase its size.
+Implementing this feature requires adding a new field to the Pod object, which will increase its size.
+However, we'll limit the new field's length to 64 bytes.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?